 - The education legislation and the Constitution require that all stakeholders uphold national norms and standards and in the case of the National Qualifications Act (NQF), to ensure that South African Qualifications are able to be benchmarked against international standards.

 The presentation of or claiming to possess a qualification is an offence.
 The Minister says:

 In terms of section 13(n) (iii), it provides for me to request SAQA and the QCs to perform any function consistent with this Act and in section 13(k)(i) of the Act, SAQA is tasked with conducting or commissioning investigations on issues of importance to the development and implementation of the NQF.

 - Fraudulent qualifications undermine the integrity and credibility of our qualifications and the qualifications assurance.
 SAQA was commissioned to establish a national fraud register immediately and to advise Nzimande about a policy framework, including the need for strengthening the legislation to address the issue of fake qualifications and to propose consequences for the perpetrators of fraudulent activities.

-- SAQA responded to a directive from the Minister of the Department of Public Service and Administration (DPSA) on the verification of public service employees’ qualifications, and have put measures in place such as verification services for bulk verification of existing employees’ qualifications, and verification of qualifications of prospective employees, evaluation of foreign qualifications and verification of qualifications for high level appointments.
+- SAQA responded to a directive from the Minister of the Department of Public Service and Administration (DPSA) on the verification of public service employees’ qualifications, and has put measures in place such as verification services for bulk verification of existing employees’ qualifications, and verification of qualifications of prospective employees, evaluation of foreign qualifications and verification of qualifications for high-level appointments.

 - He explains that